iamkroot/YARU/spec.md

 *   connect(address): Establish a connection to another YARU socket.

-*   read(): Read the data sent by the connected socket, present in the buffer.
+*   read(): Read the data sent via datagram by the connected socket.
 If no data is available, it returns an empty string.
+Max size of data will be 65841 bytes.

 *   write(data): Send the data (of type bytes) to the connected socket.
 The data should be less than 65481 bytes long.